AzNOAOTares/antares-base/doc/source/rules_constraints.rst

 12. CB attributes are only visible during per-combo processing.

 13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES attributes.
+For
+    example:

+    >>> alert.LA.assembleTimeSeries_replics( 'AR', 'Redshift' )

+    Here, ``alert`` is a camera alert and the above call returns a time series of all the values of the attribute ``Redshift`` under ``AR`` context of the alert replicas associated with a locus aggregated alert.

 14. CB processing can iterate through its replicas to access AR, AO, PS, and ES attributes.

+    >>> combo.CB.assembleVector( 'AR', 'Redshift' )

+    Here, ``combo`` is an alert combo and the above call returns a numpy array of all the values of the attribute ``Redshift`` under ``AR`` context of the alert replicas associated with the alert combo.

 15. A derived attribute cannot have a circular definition (and so definitions form a directed acyclic graph).